-Each paperless picking method has certain characteristics and which have advantages and disadvantages.
-Thus, the general classification is only conditionally definable.
+Each paperless picking method has certain characteristics that have advantages and disadvantages.
+This means that the general classification can only be defined to a limited extent.

 Paperless picking Advantages

-- Fast and efficient picking by minimizing search times
+- Fast and efficient picking by minimising search times

-- The effort in the picking process is reduced (reading of the picking list is omitted)
+- The effort in the picking process is reduced (reading the picking list is no longer necessary).

-- Minimization of errors in the withdrawal of quantities
+- Minimisation of errors in the removal of quantities

 - Always up-to-date stock levels through direct data acquisition

 - Environmental protection and reduction of costs for paper, printers, maintenance and service

 - High investment costs compared to a pick sheet

 Even though paperless picking involves investment, the ROI is very short.
 Connecting the different picking methods to a WMS or SAP system is no problem.
 The advantages in the picking process are clear.